eng-gabs/cmms-api/readme.md

 This project has been organized trying to keep up with Clean Code best practices.
 The src folder holds all project files.
 Configurations and readme are on root.
-There are 5 main folders: _routes_, _controllers_, _services_, _db_ and _models_.
-Each one is responsible, respectly for: routes, presentation phase, business logic, data access and models (schema).
+The 6 folders inside src and their responsability are listed below:

+- routes: api endpoints
+- controllers: presentation phase
+- services: business logic
+- db: data access layer (db connection and data access objects)
+- models: entity models (mongoose schema)
+- middlewares: contains only the error middleware which is responsible for handling errors globally for the api.

 Inside each folder there is a file for each entity of the model.

-There is also a _middlewares_ folder that contains only the error middleware which is responsible for handling errors globally for the api.
+## Packages

+### Dependencies

+- cors: enabling cors config to express
+- dotenv: configuring environment variables
+- express: express server
+- express-async-errors: library to enable async error handling globally with express
+- mongoose: Database (mongoDB) ORM and connection

+### Development dependencies

+- chai: assertion testing library
+- chai-http: chai plugin to enable http requests testing
+- cross-env: environment selection
+- mocha: testing library
+- nodemon: enables hot-reload when saving project locally
+- ts-node: enables typescript testing files
+- typescript: project language

 ## Disclaimers